eclipse-archived/flux/README.md

 ## Running the prototype

+### RabbitMQ

+  The current prototype uses RabbitMQ to relay messages between client connections.
+As such having access to a message broker is required to run the prototype.

+  Follow the [instructions for installing RabbitMQ](https://www.rabbitmq.com/download.html) on your machine.
+  The default 'out of the box' configuration should do just fine for running the prototype locally.

 ### Running the node-js server

   The node.js-based server can be found in the "node.server" folder.
 Switch to that directory and install the